How to treat Urinary Tract Infections

 What Foods Should You Eat Then?

 • Drink juice that’s loaded with vitamin C (citrus fruits like oranges, grapefruits, etc.).
-These foods can help normalize the environment where bacteria thrive.
+These foods can help normalise the environment where bacteria thrive.

 • Eat foods loaded with vitamin A to build your immune system up.